V-Sekai/manuals/decisions/20220222-know-where-we-re-going-by-planning-vsekai.md

         *   blend files ~10MB ok. > 100MB let's either use GitLab LFS or something else.
         *   Evaluate https://dvc.org/
 2. Being able to have our group of people join and communicate. (godot speech).
+  * Porting C++ was discussed as a way forward to make it easier to debug
-3. VR support (openxr).
+4. VR support (openxr).
-4. Interacting with objects in desktop mode is important so that we can test easier.
+5. Interacting with objects in desktop mode is important so that we can test easier.
-5. Interacting with objects in vr.
+6. Interacting with objects in vr.
-6. Scripting (wasgo).
+7. Scripting (wasgo).
-7. Network server to support 1000.
+8. Network server to support 1000.

 ## Positive Consequences <!-- optional -->